fatiudeen/active-automation/README.md

 You need to have the following

 1. Docker
-2. AWS CLI
+3. AWS CLI
-2. Terraform CLI
+3. Terraform CLI
-2. Helm
-2. Kubectl
+4. Kubectl

 ---